-On Linux or Solaris, follow these steps:
+On Linux and Solaris platforms, follow these steps:

 - 1. Locate the ecagent.conf file.

 - Linux:/etc/sysconfig/ecagent.conf

 - Solaris: /etc/ecagent.conf

-- 2. Change the value of the AGENT_NUMBER to the number of Agents you wish to run.
+- 2. Change the value of the AGENT NUMBER to the number of Agents you wish to run.

-For example, AGENT_NUMBER=2
+For example, AGENT NUMBER=2

-On Windows, use the ecconfig utility (installed in C:\ECloud\i686_win32\bin) to change the number of Agents.
+On Windows platforms, use the ecconfig utility (installed in C:\ECloud\i686\win32\bin) to change the number of Agents.